EasyGithDev/PHPOpenAI/README.md

 # PHPOpenAI

-Welcome to the GitHub project page for `PHPOpenAI`, a project that enables the use of the OpenAI API in PHP. `PHPOpenAI` is an community-maintained library.
+`PHPOpenAI` is a community-maintained library that enables the use of the `OpenAI` API in PHP.

 The project is written in PHP and can be used to easily integrate the `OpenAI API` into your existing PHP project.
-The OpenAI API provides natural language processing tools for text classification, image generation and named entity recognition.

 ## System Requirements